blockgain/components-js/README.md

 </h1>

 <!--BEGIN_DESCRIPTION-->

-Use this SDK to add realtime video, audio and data features to your React app.
+Use this SDK to add realtime video, audio and data features to your React or Vue app.
 By connecting to <a href="https://livekit.io/">LiveKit</a> Cloud or a self-hosted server, you can quickly build applications such as multi-modal AI, live streaming, or video calls with just a few lines of code.

 <!--END_DESCRIPTION-->

 <br/>